 Most transistors have three legs.
 They are called Base, Collector, and Emitter, respectively.

 - Base(B): A terminal that applies a weak electric signal to operate the transistor.

 - Collector(C): When a weak electric signal comes in from the base (B), a large current flows through the blocked collector (C).

-- emitter(E): This is the terminal to which the currents from base (B) and collector (C) are combined.
+- Emitter(E): This is the terminal where the current flowing from the base (B) and the collector (C) is combined.